 - Phone: Contact the Business Office at (414) 410-4232 and pay your deposit by using a credit or debit card.

-If you plan to live on-campus, reserve your space by submitting your Room and Board Contract on My Stritch.
-(Using the username and password that you received from the Office of Information Services, log into My Stritch and go to the ‘Stritch Resources’ tab.
-Click on ‘Room and Board Contract’ in the left navigation window to complete the contract.)
-You may also print the Room and Board Contract and mail it with a check payable to Cardinal Stritch University.
+If you plan to live on-campus, reserve your space by submitting your Housing Preference Form on My Stritch.
+Using the ID number that you received in your acceptance packet, go to My Stritch and click on the ‘Stritch Resources’ tab.
+Click on ‘Housing Preference Form’ in the left navigation window to complete the form.
 Early submission will give you the greatest chance of receiving your preferred room type.
-The Room and Board Contract is not considered received until both the contract and the deposit are received.
+The Housing Preference Form is not considered received until both the form and the deposit are received.
+Students who plan on living at home and commuting to campus should still complete the Housing Preference Form and submit the $100 tuition deposit.

 3. File your financial aid paperwork